Committee considers building inspector position

 Michael’s current role is one as a contracted inspector.
 As building permits are issued he visits the job sites and speaks to the contractors and property owner.

-Michael informed the city earlier this month that he is intending to step down from the position and the committee meeting was schedule to take a look at options for the city.
+Michael informed the city earlier this month that he is intending to step down from the position and the committee meeting was scheduled to take a look at options for the city.

 “I would like to see Vinton have a full time inspector,” Nate Edwards, council member, said.
 It may be a case of educating the public but “I believe that we could keep an inspector busy.